Basentsi Azoyan

-A graduate of the KGB’s Institute, in 1974-1995 Basentsi Azoyan occupied high posts in the national security system.
-In 1980-1982 he was detached to Iran and in 1983–1986 to Afghanistan.
-Since 1995, Basentsi Azoyan served for the Armenian armed forces.
+A graduate of the KGB’s Institute, from 1974 to 1995, Basentsi Azoyan occupied high posts in the national security system.
+In 1980-1982, he was detached to Iran and in 1983–1986 to Afghanistan.
+Since 1995, Basentsi Azoyan served in the Armenian armed forces.
 He was decorated with the orders for Military Service: Marshal Ivan Baghramian, Andranik Ozanyan, Garegin Nzhdeh, the order for Strengthening Partnership and the order for Irreproachable Service as well as with the USSR medals and orders.

 He died at the age of 59 on June 12, 2006, and was buried at the Yerablur pantheon.
 Major-General Azoyan was married with two children.